 Sous Vide Corned Beef

 - Vacuum seal corned beef brisket.
-Submerge in temperature controlled water bath at 180°F. Cook for 10 hours.
-Remove from water bath.
-Either refrigerate for another day, or remove from vacuum seal package.
+Submerge in a temperature-controlled water bath at 180ยฐF.
+Cook for 10 hours.
+Remove from the water bath.
+Either refrigerate for another day or remove from the vacuum seal package.
 Rinse well and pat dry.
-Remove fat layer, slice, and serve.
+Remove the fat layer, slice, and serve.
 (See Tips 5, 6, and 7)

 Irish Fried Cabbage

-- Cook bacon over medium heat in 12-inch skillet over medium heat until crispy brown, about 10 minutes.
+- Cook bacon over medium heat in a 12-inch skillet until crispy brown, about 10 minutes.
 Remove and drain on paper towels; set aside.
-Pour fat from skillet.
+Pour fat from skillet

 - Return 1 tablespoon of fat to skillet.
-Add onion and sauté over medium heat until onion begins to soften, about 5 minutes.
+Add onion and sautรฉ over medium heat until onion softens, about 5 minutes.
 Add cabbage, salt, and pepper.
 Cook over medium heat, stirring occasionally, until cabbage begins to soften, about 10 minutes.

 - Sprinkle cooked bacon on top of cabbage and serve.